NarenShukla/GettingAndCleaningDataProject/CodeBook.md

 - Here's the description of those 68 columns,

-   - "SubjectPerson" :  Subject Person who carried out this experient.
+   - "SubjectPerson" :  Subject Person who carried out this experiment.
 Value: (1:30), Type: Numeric

    - "ActivityName" :   Activity carried out by this person.
 Value:"Lay","Sit","Stand","Walk", "WalkDown", "WalkUp",  Type: Character

-`All below values are AVERAGES for "Subject Person" and "ActivityName", for each variable mentioned below.
+`All below values are AVERAGES (MEAN) for "Subject Person" and "ActivityName", for each variable mentioned below.
 Total Variables : 66.
 Each Variable Type : Numeric`